Reviews

 The Enfield Poltergeist, arguably, checks all the required boxes with regard to making a documentary.

 There are no bombastic statements to be had here.
 Instead there is ample research into "a case".
-There is an eloquently balanced presentation of various facts and hypotheses where "all sides" are allowed to; not only present their views on a series of happenings but explain the rationale behind their conclusions.
+There is an eloquently balanced presentation of various facts and hypotheses where "all sides" are allowed to; not only present their views on a series of happenings, but also explain the rationale behind their conclusions.

 The Enfield Poltergeist, most definitely falls into the latter - and it makes a stellar job of it.
 This is most refreshing in a time when documentaries of latter have had a tendency to present hypotheses as facts.